 - Use self-watering containers that slowly ‘wick’ moisture up from the bottom.
 You can also install drip irrigation or upturned bottles (with holes in the lid).
 These systems trickle water into your planter, so there’s no waste or over-watering.
 Water spikes are another option.
 They direct moisture into the root zone where your plants need it most.

 - Use pot saucers.
 Many planters come with matching saucers.
 Better still, make your own.
 Rather than wasting valuable moisture, water not absorbed immediately can ‘wick’ back up into the pot.
 No water lost running out the bottom!
-Add a thin layer of gravel or coir peat to the saucer.
+Add a thin layer of gravel or Coir peat bricks or coco husk to the saucer.
 This helps prevent mosquitoes breeding.

 Click below for helpful watering resources